 The Lake Eyre Room

-Award winning photographer, Peter Elfes, was commissioned by Phil and Maz Turner (publicans) to capture a series of images of Kati Thanda-Lake Eyre for a stunning wall mural in the west dining room.
+Award winning photographer, Peter Elfes, was commissioned to capture a series of images of Kati Thanda-Lake Eyre for a stunning wall mural in the west dining room.

-The room is a splendid panarama of Peter’s work with plenty of information about the Lake with a cultural perspective from its creation to the present day.
+The room is a splendid panorama of Peter’s work with plenty of information about the Lake with a cultural perspective from its creation to the present day.

 There is no cost to visit.
 Come and enjoy the experience and look around the heritage listed hotel at the same time.

 Kati Thanda-Lake Eyre is the lowest geographical point in Australia, at 15.2m below sea level and, on the rare occasions that the Lake fills, it becomes the largest lake in Australia and 18th largest in the world covering 9,500km² (3,668 sq miles).
 Covering an area 144km long and 77km wide, Kati Thanda-Lake Eyre is an extensive salt sink which derives its mineralisation from the evaporation of floodwaters over thousands of years.
 Water from its three-state catchment area covers the Lake about once every eight years.
 The lake has only filled to capacity three times in the last 150 years.

 Marree is the gateway to the vast Kati Thanda-Lake Eyre Basin and is some 700km (435 miles) north of Adelaide.
 The Lake is named after Edward John Eyre who was the first European to sight it in 1840.
 The traditional owners of the lake, the Arabana*, call it Kati Thanda.